rodneyramsay/Kenwood-Large-USB-Linux-Workflow/README.md

 kenwood_usb_flow.txt Description of library prep, USB drive prep, and copying steps.

-This flow is working for kenwood DPX502BT with 128GB Sandisk Cruzer thumb drive.
+This flow is working for Kenwood DPX502BT with 128GB Sandisk Cruzer thumb drive.
 Also works with SanDisk SD Card Reader.

+Maximum resolution working so far is 24bit 48kHz.
+Player can nearly handle 24bit/96kHz but it's giving dropouts at that rate with my setup.
+Maybe with a different USB drive I can get up to 24bit/96kHz.

 <hl>